 There are concepts being developed to give more control to citizens, users or visitors over their data.
 One of them is Solid, a project promoted by Tim Berners-Lee, founder of the World Wide Web.
 Additionally, several EU-sponsored projects like DECODE have aimed to create scalable open source solutions that respect the digital rights of citizens.

 One of the more tangible efforts is the recently launched the Cities Coalition for Digital Rights.
-New York, Amsterdam and Barcelona founded the coalition, which is supported, among others by UN Habitat, Open & Agile Smart Cities.
+New York, Amsterdam and Barcelona founded the coalition, which is supported by UN-Habitat, EUROCITIES and UCLG, and embraced by Open & Agile Smart Cities.
 More than 50 cities have already joined this alliance to create a framework where policies, best practices and technical solutions can be developed, implemented and shared.
 The goal is to set a common baseline where the basic securities that we can expect in the street finds its equivalent in the digital public sphere.